 - Using GIS, map likely air pollutant exposures on Cape Cod

 - Assist in developing web site capabilities and content

 - Help maintain and expand the Institute’s 6,000-item special library

 - Using interviews and published literature, identify the best models of community based participatory research

 - Interview breast cancer activists about environmental attitudes

-We are actively seeking to fill the Farla H. Krentzman Internship in Environmental Health, a summer-long internship designed for an undergraduate or graduate student with a strong science background and interest in public health.
+We are actively seeking to fill a summer-long internship designed for an undergraduate or graduate student with a strong science background and interest in public health.
 The candidate will have the opportunity to assist with variety of projects ranging from reviewing epidemiological literature to upgrading our digital app.
 The candidate will benefit not only from working closely with Silent Spring's research team, but will also come away with an understanding of how non-profits operate.